ga-wdi-lessons/pseudocode/readme.md

 ## Approaching a coding problem (15 min)

+Pseudocode isn't just about writing down the steps that you already know.
+It's a tool to help you work through the problem.
 Before we can write pseudocode to solve the problem, we need to know the problem.

-Here are some steps that can help:
+Here are some steps that can help with problem solving:

 - Identify the Problem
 - Conceptualize
-  - Big picture, big strokes
 - Break it down
 - Start small